Jaanuszek/Cuda_Ray_Tracer/README.md

 - For Linux
     ```bash
-    ./cuda_ray_tracer.exe > <fileName>.ppm
+    ./cuda_ray_tracer.exe > `fileName`.ppm
     ```
 - For Windows (PowerShell)

     ```powershell
-    .\cuda_ray_tracer > <fileName>.ppm
+    .\cuda_ray_tracer > `fileName`.ppm
     ```

 It will pass standard output directly to file with `.ppm` extension (For now this ray tracer only suport creating [PPM P3](https://netpbm.sourceforge.net/doc/ppm.html) file format).
 Great, you just got your rendered image!
 The easiest way to view the image, is to use the [online PPM viewer](https://www.cs.rhodes.edu/welshc/COMP141_F16/ppmReader.html).
-If no errors occured during compilation and rendering, you will see your image!
+If no errors occured during compilation and rendering, you will be able to see your image(s)!

 ## Screenshots